KolbySisk/next-supabase-stripe-starter/README.md

 Follow these steps when you're ready to go live:

-- [ ] Activate your Stripe account and set the dashboard to live mode
+1. Activate your Stripe account and set the dashboard to live mode
-- [ ] Repeat the steps above to create a Stripe webhook in live mode, this time using your live url
+1. Repeat the steps above to create a Stripe webhook in live mode, this time using your live url
-- [ ] Update Vercel env variables with your live Stripe pk, sk, and whsec
+1. Update Vercel env variables with your live Stripe pk, sk, and whsec
-- [ ] After Vercel has redeployed with your new env variables, run the fixture command using your Stripe sk
+1. After Vercel has redeployed with your new env variables, run the fixture command using your Stripe sk
-- [ ] [Configure Supabase SMTP](https://supabase.com/docs/guides/auth/auth-smtp).
-I recommend using Resend, it's super easy to add with [the Resend integration](https://supabase.com/partners/integrations/resend)

 ---